DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch03/setting-up-python-for-data-science.md

     A Markdown cell contains documentation text.

 2. Type \# Downloading the Datasets and Example Code and click Run (the button with the right-pointing arrow on the toolbar).
+3.

+##### Exporting a notebook

+To perform this task, you must export your notebook from the repository to a file.
+You can then send the file to someone else who will import it into their repository.

+You can open this notebook by clicking its entry in the repository list.

+To export this code, choose File->Download As->Notebook (.ipnyb).
+What you see next depends on your browser, but you generally see some sort of dialog box for saving the notebook as a file.
+Chrome just downloads the file to the Downloads folder.